Changing Schools, Rising, Exiting

 Transition services are available to eligible students who have not graduated from high school.
 These services extend instructional opportunities with a focus on employment and life skills.
 To participate, a student must be between the ages of 18 and 21.
 Participation ends at the end of the school year during which the student turns 21.

-Seattle Public Schools’ A Seattle Public Schools post-secondary program that supports students with disabilities program is a transition program designed for young adults with disabilities ages 18–21 who continue to need special education services outside of a 9th–12th grade setting/curriculum in order to meet their own unique post-secondary transition goals.
+Seattle Public Schools’ BRIDGES program is a transition program designed for young adults with disabilities ages 18–21 who continue to need special education services outside of a 9th–12th grade setting/curriculum in order to meet their own unique post-secondary transition goals.

 Exiting by Parent/Guardian Revocation